mvolkmann/blog/src/rust.md

 }
 ```

-Closures are anonymous functions that capture values in their environment.
+Closures are functions that capture values in their environment
+so they can be access later when the function is executed.
+Functions defined with the `fn` keyword are not closures.
+Closures are defined as anonymous functions
-Their parameter list is written between vertical bars
+with a parameter list written between vertical bars
 which must be present even if there are no parameters.
-Closures are described in more detail later.
 Here is a similar ownership example using a closure:

 ```rust